Three Dimensional Gravity and Schramm-Loewner Evolution: Abstract

 \section{Abstract}

-The partition function of three dimensional gravity in the quantum regime, where the AdS radius $\ell$ is Planck scale, is dual to the Ising conformal field theory when the central charge $c=3\ell/2G$ equals $1/2$.
-Mathematically, we show that the three dimensional gravity can be described by Schramm-Loewner Evolution (SLE) with certain $\kappa$.
-In fact, SLE depends on the choice of parameter $\kappa$ which controls the rate of diffusion of the Brownian motion, and the behavior of SLE depends critically on its value.
+The partition function of three dimensional gravity in the quantum regime is dual to the Ising model when the central charge $c=1/2$.
+Mathematically, we show that the three dimensional gravity can be described by Schramm-Loewner Evolution(SLE) with certain $\kappa$.
+In fact, SLE depends on the parameter $\kappa$ which controls the diffusion of the Brownian motion.
 Each value of $c < 1$ corresponds to two values of $\kappa$, which may hint that the three dimensional gravity has two different phases at certain central charge c.
 Moreover, phase transition is also discussed in AdS and Ising model.